poloclub/supernova/README.md

   # {'data scientist' | 'scientist' | 'educator'} The main targeted users
 ```

+3. Save a thumbnail image in the [`./public/images/thumbnails/`](./public/images/thumbnails/) directory.
+Please compress the image and make sure the file size is smaller than 100kb.
-3. Save the file and make a pull request to the repository.
+4. Submit a pull request to the repository.

 ## Data Collection